QuChunhe/study/Math_Statistics.md

 [統計學 陳鄰安](https://04.phf-site.com/2015/06/blog-post_119.html)

 Random Experiment : An experiment whose outcomes are determined only by chance factors is called a random experiment.
-Sample Space: The set of all possible outcomes of a random experiment iscalled a sample space.
+Sample Space: The set of all possible outcomes of a random experiment is called a sample space.
 Event : The collection of none, one, or more than one outcomes from a sample space is called an event.
 Random Variable: A variable whose numerical values are determined by chance factors is called a random variable.
 Formally, it is a function from the sample space to a set of real numbers.